psg-mit/nightjarpy/README.md

 ## Syntax

-NightjarPy uses a simple syntax for embedding natural language in Python code:
+Nightjar uses a simple syntax for embedding natural language in Python code:

 ### Function Decorators